Soft Tissue Lasers: Gingivectomy

 Research supports that resecting the gingiva using a dental laser will improve access due to better visualization, which then aids in sealing of the lymphatic and capillaries when laser radiation is used.
 Laser resections allow lower levels of myofibroblasts which then leads to no wound contraction which means less scarring.

 Wound healing highly depends on the device setting and the type of laser wavelength used on the tissue.
-Therefore, laser knowledge of your dentist is extremely critical in providing you with the best tissue healing and result.
+Therefore, laser knowledge of your dentist is extremely critical in providing you with highly recommended tissue healing and result.

 Laser is attracted to the specific chromophores so less power will be required in order to incise the tissue when there is an abundance of chromophores present within the tissue.
 Therefore, inflamed or hyperemic gingiva require less power since there are larger amounts of hemoglobin present within the swollen tissue.
 Thus, performing gingivectomy on individuals with a high melanin content within the tissue will require less laser power than for those who have very, healthy light pink gingiva.